funcool/promesa/doc/bulkhead.md

 # Bulkhead (concurrency limiter)

-In general, the goal of the bulkhead pattern is to avoid faults in one part of a system to take the entire system down.
+In general, the bulkhead pattern prevents faults in one part of the system from taking the entire system down.
 The bulkhead implementation in **promesa** limits the number of concurrent calls.

 This [SO answer][0] explains the concept very well.

-So lets stat with an example:
+So let's start with an example:

 ```clojure
 (require '[promesa.exec.bulkhead :as pxb]